mmukul/aws_with_ansible/README.md

 * Install python-boto on your Ansible host either through EPEL or pip,

-   yum install python-boto \
-   pip install boto
+   yum install python-boto OR pip install boto

 * Create AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY environment variables (either export in a shell or place in your ~/.bashrc file)